Omaha Packers

 The Omaha Packers were a minor league baseball team based in Omaha, Nebraska.
 Between 1879 and 1935, Omaha minor league teams had a long tenure as members of the Western League and Western Association, winning five league championships.
 Omaha teams played under numerous other nicknames prior to the becoming the "Packers" in 1930.

 Baseball Hall of Fame members Mordecai Brown (1902), Joe Kelley (1892), Heinie Manush (1922), Kid Nichols (1889) and Frank Selee (1888-1889, MGR) were all members of Omaha teams.

 After a partial season in 1936, the Omaha Packers were succeeded in the Western League by the Omaha Cardinals in 1947.
-The Western League franchise helped set the foundation for today's Class AAA Omaha Storm Chasers.

 History

 Minor league baseball first came to Omaha, Nebraska, in 1879, as the Omaha Green Stockings, played as members of the Northwestern League, where all the other members had "stockings" monikers.
 The 1879 Mashers/Green Stockings finished with a 5–13 record playing alongside the Davenport Brown Stockings, Dubuque Red Stockings and Rockford White Stockings in the four–team league.

 In 1885, the Omaha Omahogs became founding members of the early Western League.
 The Omaha Omahogs played as members of the Western League in 1887, 1892, 1898 and 1900–1901.
 The 1885 inaugural Western League season featured the Omahogs and the Cleveland Forest Citys, Indianapolis Hoosiers, Kansas City Blues, Milwaukee Milwaukees and Toledo Avengers.
 Omaha gained a franchise in the new league after St. Paul, Minnesota, withdrew their proposed team due to financial difficulties.
 Omaha folded after starting the season with a record of 4–24.
 Omaha was replaced by the Keokuk Hawkeyes on June 6, 1885.
 The league itself folded on June 15, 1885.

 The Omaha Omahogs were members of the Western Association in 1888–1890 and 1894–1895, before rejoining the reformed Western League both times.
 The 1888 Omahogs were a charter member of the Western Association, along with the Chicago Maroons, Davenport Onion Weeders, Des Moines Prohibitionists, Kansas City Blues, Milwaukee Brewers, Minneapolis Millers, St. Louis Whites, St. Paul Apostles and Sioux City Cornhuskers in the ten–team league.
 The 1889 Omaha Omahogs finished with a record of 83–38 to capture the Western Association Championship behind Baseball Hall of Fame pitcher Kid Nichols and with Baseball Hall of Fame manager Frank Selee.
 The 1891 Western Association team was named the Omaha Lambs for just one season, finishing 51–39 to place 3rd in 1891.
 Baseball Hall of Fame inductee Joe Kelley hit .316 for the Omaha Omahogs in 1892, at age 20.